North Reading Middle/High School

 The four-phased construction schedule allowed occupancy of the new high school prior to the middle school renovation.
 The schedule was compressed, where possible, in order to expedite the opportunity for students to move into the new high school.
 Additionally, the project required extensive site work due to the existing middle school topography which required large cut-and-fill quantities of land.
 The project scope also included the construction of a wastewater treatment plant, abatement and demolition of the existing high school, and extensive athletic field work including the construction of a softball and practice field, discus/javelin field, and a team room to serve the existing football field.

-Gilbane’s Schedule Risk Analysis services provided measurable data regarding the condition of a project by recognizing, evaluating, and modifying schedule risk using proven statistical simulation techniques.
+Gilbane’s Schedule Risk Analysis services provides measurable data regarding the condition of a project by recognizing, evaluating, and modifying schedule risk using proven statistical simulation techniques.
 The North Reading Middle/High School project’s first SRA was performed on the initial baseline schedule and found that 50 percent complete with 18 months of construction remaining.
 Although the baseline schedule predicted the project would be completed on time, the first SRA predicted a possible 3-4 week delay due to risks concerning the steel erection sequence, high-end auditorium, and gymnasium.
 Due to the information given by the SRA, the team was able to create an action plan to diminish the schedule risks.

 Five months later a follow up SRA was executed and projected a completion date 6-8 weeks early, a 9-12 week advancement in the outcome in contrast to the initial baseline schedule.
 Due to a proactive risk management approach and the work of the project team, the project went from a possible delay to early completion.